PTI to field strong candidates in upcoming AJK elections

 Nyazee said on the occasion that Pakistan Tehreek-e-Insaf (PTI) has become the most popular political force in Azad Jammu and Kashmir while the people of the state are rapidly embracing the message of Prime Minister Imran Khan.

-A large number of people and political personalities from all over AJK, he noted, want to join the party, however, PTI will only welcome competent, credible, capable and well-respected political figures into the party and will field strong candidates in elections after evaluation from a powerful parliamentary board.
+A large number of people and political personalities from all over Azad Jammu and Kashmir, he noted, want to join the party, however, PTI will only welcome competent, credible, capable and well-respected political figures into the party and will field strong candidates in elections after evaluation from a powerful parliamentary board.

 Nyazee said that after fielding strong candidates and winning elections, PTI aims at emerging as the sole majority party in elections and form a strong government in Azad Jammu and Kashmir which would be responsible for the welfare and development of the people of Kashmir and become their voice in the world ultimately.